bgopi23/tp/docs/DeveloperGuide.md

 **System**: FitBook

-**Use case**: UC07 - Find a client
+**Use case**: UC07 - Find clients

 **Actor**: User

 **MSS**

-1. User requests to find a client by an attribute.
+1. User requests to find clients by filtering based on attributes.
 1. Fitbook displays a success message with the number of clients found, along with the filtered list of clients.
 1. Use case ends.